-The National Drug Schedules (NDS) model consists of three schedules or four categories:
+The National Drug Schedules (NDS) model consists of three schedules / four categories of drugs.

 Schedule I Drugs